Check out the most commonly asked questions we hear from incoming students about becoming a Blugold. If you don't see one on the list, contact us!

 We recommend visiting when classes are in session so that you can see what the Blugold life is all about.
 It's also best to start early (spring of junior year) with campus visits so that you have time to take a second look at your top choices.
 Ready to visit?
 Check out our visit page.

-What are the essay questions in the admissions application and how do I make them shine?
+What is the essay question in the admissions application, and how do I make it shine?

-Within your admissions application, there are two personal essay statements.
-Go ahead — take a peek and download the questions ahead of time and start thinking about what you'll write about!
+Within your admissions application, there is one personal essay statement.
+Go ahead — take a peek and view the question ahead of time to start thinking about what you'll write about!

 What should I do to make my scholarship essay stand out?

 It's important to be authentic — let your personality shine through!
 The essays within your application are an opportunity for us to get to know you as an individual.
 Take full advantage of this, and tell us what makes you curious, what you're passionate about and want to pursue at UW-Eau Claire, or what you've worked hard to accomplish.